david-wiles/dw-fs/README.md

 // Reads all files in the directory and returns a list of their names char **dwfs_dir(
         dwfs *self, // File system instance
-        int *err    // Errors
+        int *len,   // Length of the directory list int *err    // Errors
                );